kcaliban/finDrGA/README.md

 See LICENSE file

+Used libraries:
-inih is written by Ben Hoyt, see src/inih/LICENSE cxxopts is written by Jarryd Beck, see src/cxxopts/LICENSE
+* inih is written by Ben Hoyt, see src/inih/LICENSE
+* cxxopts is written by Jarryd Beck, see src/cxxopts/LICENSE